Mercedes-Benz M156 engine: M156 lawsuit

 In 2011, a class action lawsuit was filed in United States District Court in New Jersey against Daimler AG, Mercedes-Benz, Mercedes-AMG for alleged defects in the M156 engine contained in AMG vehicles built in 2007–2011 model years leading to premature wear.
 The plaintiff claimed the combination of cast nodular iron camshafts and 9310 grade steel valve lifters contributed to the premature wear, but the defendants had known about the defect since 2007.

 The lawsuit lasted approximately 14-months.
 In November, 2012, litigation came to a halt when the New Jersey District Court dismissed the plaintiffs’ first amended complaint for lack of standing.
 The plaintiffs were given the opportunity to further amend their complaint to show that they had standing to sue, but plaintiffs made no further filings with the Court.
 On January 7, 2013, the Court signed an order closing the case.

 M156 common issues

-Some of the main issues that linger in all M156 models consist of failure of the breather valve.
+Some of the main issues that linger in all M156 models consist of failure of the crankcase breather valve.
 The most common issue with the breather valve is that the diaphragm on the valve deteriorates over time.
 Another issue with the breather valve is that the hose from the crankcase to the valve also deteriorates and starts to crack.
 These issues can cause excess oil burning, heavy smoke from tail pipes and misfires.
 Other common issues are premature wear of engine lifters and camshafts as well as cam shaft adjusters.
 Common signs of this is a ticking noise at cold start of the vehicle.
-Other common issues consist of intake manifold failure, head bolt issues in models from 07 to 11 and drive belt pulleys.
+Other common issues consist of intake manifold failure, head bolt issues in models from 2007 to 2011 and drive belt pulleys.